iankohdes/iankohdes.github.io/content/posts/0005-one-anime-episode-overview.md

     - Percentage of unique kanji in the episode that are found in the _kyōiku_ kanji
     - Percentage of _kyōiku_ kanji that are represented in the episode
 - Proportion of unique kanji that are [_hyōgai_ kanji](https://en.wikipedia.org/wiki/Hy%C5%8Dgai_kanji)
-- Percentage of characters that are katakana
+- Percentage of (non-unique) characters that are katakana

 Metric definitions to follow in a subsequent article.